 known_hosts2 file.
 If they don't, they will receive a

 warning message each time they connect to the server, or, depending on their local configuration, they will not be able to connect at all.

 Setting configuration options

 Secure Shell server (

-default file is placed into that location during the install process.
+/etc/ssh/sshd_config file.
+A default file is placed into that location during the install process.
+For a

 This keyword can be followed by a number of group names, separated by spaces.
 Users whose primary group or supplementary group list matches one of the patterns aren't allowed to log in. "*" and "?" can be used as wildcards in the patterns.
 Only group names are valid; a numerical group ID is not recognized.
 By default, login is allowed regardless of the group list.